Specific Program Capabilities

 Progressing to TR

-To progress to Tolerance Response simply change the TR target from Waiting to Working On.
-Leave the Happy/Relaxed/Engaged and FCR targets in Working On.
+To progress to Tolerance Response simply change the TR target from [Waiting] to [Working On].
+Leave the Happy/Relaxed/Engaged and FCR targets in [Working On] or [Mastered].

 Likewise when you start working on the CAB1 you just change that target from Waiting to Working On.